bobbybabra/collection/README.md

 ];
 ```

-First lets decide my query.
-This is the part that will probably evolve with
+First lets define my query.
-your user input.
 I want all the users in Los Angeles.
 Since you'll
 be going through multiple collection at a time, it's necessary that you
 indicate the collection name you're filtering on: